Access to health records and maximum fees for access

 Further information is also available from the Office of the Health Services Commissioner at http://www.health.vic.gov.au/hsc/ .
 The Commissioner's office can be contacted on (03) 8601 5200 or toll free on 1800 136 066.

 The Health Records Regulations 2002 are available from http://www.legislation.vic.gov.au.

-This web site is managed and authorised by the Private Hospitals and Non Emergency Patient Transport Unit of the Rural and Regional Health and Aged Care Services Division of the Victorian State Government, Department of Health, Australia
+This web site is managed and authorised by the Private Hospitals and Non Emergency Patient Transport Unit of the Rural and Regional Health and Aged Care Services Division of the Victorian State Government, Department of Health and Human services, Australia